ids/cluster-builder/docs/README_CoreOS.md

 ### DNS

+> If you continue to use the DNS names in the example hosts files, you will not need to create DNS entries unless you expand the cluster configuration.

 You will need to create the following DNS entries:

+First, one entry for the provisioner:

-* __provisioner__: Eg. core-provisioner.idstudios.local
+* __provisioner__: Eg. core-provisioner.demo.idstudios.io

 > This is the all-in-one PXE appliance that is also a matchbox server.
 It is entered for the "matchbox urls" in the Graphical installer to enable http/gRPC communication with Matchbox .

 And then per cluster:

-* __ingress__: eg. core-ingress.idstudios.local
+* __ingress__: eg. core-ingress.demo.idstudios.io
-* __tectonic control__: eg. core-admin.idstudios.local
+* __tectonic control__: eg. core-admin.demo.idstudios.io

 The __provisioner__ is the domain name assigned to the provisioner VM (as illustrated in the examples)

 __ingress__ should point to one or more worker nodes in a cluster, ideally load balanced over all of them.

-__tectonic control__ should point to the controller node(s).
+__tectonic control__ should point to the controller (or master) node(s).
 Also load balanced in a HA setup.

 > You will need to enter these URLs into the Graphical installer.

 Also, make sure to create entries in the DNS for all of the CoreOS nodes listed in the hosts file.

+Eg.

+core-c1.demo.idstudios.io
+core-w1.demo.idstudios.io
+core-w3.demo.idstudios.io
+etc.

 > the __ingress__ DNS entry should be a round robin DNS entry to all of the worker nodes, while the __tectonic control__ DNS entry should be a round robin DNS entry to all of the controller/master nodes.
+Of course this could also be accomplished with a front-end load balancer such as pfSense or F5.

 ### Install the Provisioner

 See the __core-provisioner__ in the __clusters/eg__ examples folder.

+> Or __demo-core-provisioner__ for the local Fusion version.

-Only one provisioner is required, it can install many clusters.
+Only __one__ provisioner is required, it can install many clusters.

 The __matchbox-certs__ generated during the install will be used for API authentication during cluster provisioning.
 Copy them into any __coreos-pxe__ cluster definition packages you create.